 7. Make Sure Your Current Plan Will Work Long-Term

 Finally, when thinking about what you want now, it is important to consider whether your plan will also work long-term.
 Modifying child custody orders can be challenging (and judges often look upon parents’ requests based on personal considerations unfavorably), so you need to make sure that your proposed custody arrangement will work now and in the future.

-Schedule a Consultation with North County, CA Divorce Lawyer Richard M. Renkin
+Schedule a Case Evaluation with North County, CA Divorce Lawyer Richard M. Renkin

 With offices in North County, attorney Richard M. Renkin represents business owners and professionals in divorce proceedings throughout the San Diego area.
 If you would like more information about the steps you should be taking to prepare for your divorce, call the Law Office of Renkin & Associates at 619-299-7100 or inquire online today.